 What’s the practice?
-Maybe there’s more than one, but try this: awakening and living into the endless interplay between unity-in-diversity and diversity-in-unity that God is, and that we reflect.
+Maybe there’s more than one, but try this: awakening and living into communion, into the endless interplay between unity-in-diversity and diversity-in-unity that God is, and that we reflect.

 That endless interplay, that shared creativity, is how we find ourselves involved with one another.
 For those of us who speak of God, it’s how we find God involved with us and the whole universe.
 It’s even how we find God involved with God!
 The Nicene Creed invites us to imagine God (the “Father”) creatively sharing “God-from-God” (the “Son”) with God (the “Holy Spirit”).
 So we and our world reflect the shared creativity that God is, while God is relentlessly embracing and working with the shared creativity that we are.